mph-/lcapy/doc/expressions.rst

 3. There are restrictions on symbol names that can be used.
 Currently, this excludes names that are Python keywords.
 For example, `Is` is not allowed but `I_s` is valid.

+4. Symbols created with the `symbol` or `symbols` function are printed verbatim.
+Otherwise, they are printed in a canonical form.
+For example, R1 is printed as R_1.

+5. Some symbols are previously defined by SymPy.
+These are overwritten using `symbol` or `symbols` but not with `expr`.

 .. _expressionsfunctions: